JonasKruckenberg/imagetools/CONTRIBUTING.md

 - Make sure tests pass!

-- Commit messages follow the [conventional commits style](https://www.conventionalcommits.org).
+- Commit messages SHOULD follow the [conventional commits style](https://www.conventionalcommits.org).
 This helps generating changelogs and ensuring proper versioning.

+- PRs that should result in a new release to npm MUST include a changeset, see [adding a changeset](https://github.com/atlassian/changesets/blob/main/docs/adding-a-changeset.md) for details.

 - When adding transforms,